BIIFSweden/EpithelialNetworkAnalysis/README.md

 ### Input parameters

-Besides the path to the location of the input data, a set of parameters can be updated before running the script *netShapeAnalysis.ijm*: threshold method (Otsu default), correction factor for threshold value, distance threshold (EDT), minimum area of the intermediate layer, maximum size of nuclei, etc. For a detailed description of these parameter, please refer to the supplementary information of the related manuscript and the parameters described in the script file.
+Besides the path to the location of the input data, a set of parameters can be updated before running the script *netShapeAnalysis.ijm*: threshold method (Otsu default), correction factor for threshold value, distance threshold (EDT), minimum area of the intermediate layer, maximum size of nuclei, etc. For a detailed description of these parameters, please refer to the supplementary information of the related manuscript and the description available in the script file.

 ### Generating the net-like shape